alexpetrean80/cdp/README.md

-   --edit, -e     Open the project in the configured editor. (mutually exclusive with -t) (default: false) --browser, -b  Open the project in the browser. github-cli required (default: false) --latest, -l   Open the latest project (default: false) --tmux, -t     Open the project in a new tmux session. (mutually exclusive with -o) tmux required. (default: false) --help, -h     show help
+   --edit, -e     Open the project in the configured editor. (mutually exclusive with -t) (default: false) --browser, -b  Open the project in the browser. github-cli required (default: false) --latest, -l   Open the latest project (default: false) --tmux, -t     Open the project in a new tmux session. (mutually exclusive with -e) tmux required. (default: false) --help, -h     show help
 ```